iConFormer: Dynamic Parameter-Efficient Tuning with Input-Conditioned Adaptation: Experiments

-For the image classification task, we used the same set of comparison models as in~\cite{adaptformer}, and additionally included the Adapter method from~\cite{adapter_nlp}.
-In the monocular depth estimation, we included comparisons with partial tuning such as BiTFiT~\cite{bitfit}, LN-Tuning~\cite{LN-tuning}.
+\paragraph{Baseline Methods} For the image classification task, we used the same set of comparison models as~\cite{adaptformer}, and additionally included the Adapter method from~\cite{adapter_nlp}.
+In the monocular depth estimation, we included comparisons with partial tuning methods such as BiTFiT~\cite{bitfit}, LN-Tuning~\cite{LN-tuning}.
 We also evaluated against Partial-l~\cite{partial}, which fine-tunes only the final block of the backbone and parameters outside the backbone.
-For adapter-based methods, we compared with recent approaches, including Adapter~\cite{adapter_nlp}, AdaptFormer~\cite{adaptformer}, LoRA~\cite{lora}, and LoRand~\cite{lorand}.
-In the semantic segmentation and instance segmentation tasks, we configured the Adapter model under the same settings as described in~\cite{lorand} to ensure a fair comparison.
-Across all tasks, we also included full fine-tuning (FFT) for performance evaluation.
+For comparison with adapter-based methods, we included recent approaches such as Adapter~\cite{adapter_nlp}, AdaptFormer~\cite{adaptformer}, LoRA~\cite{lora}, and LoRand~\cite{lorand}.
+In the semantic segmentation and instance segmentation tasks, we configured the Adapter~\cite{adapter_nlp} following~\cite{lorand} for a fair comparison, setting the intermediate layer dimension to half of the input dimension for `Adapter-B' and to a quarter for `Adapter-T'.
+Additionally, we included `Fixed' in all dense prediction tasks, freezing the pre-trained Transformer encoder while training other parts of the architecture (\ie, task decoder).
+Across all tasks, we also included `Full', which indicates full fine-tuning (FFT) as an upper bound on performance.